Find Trade Colleges

 47% Freshmen Loans

-There are 478 full-time undergraduates at Great Falls College Montana State University, and 1,071 students altogether.
+The total student population at Great Falls College Montana State University is 1,071, which includes 478 full-time undergraduates.
 The school has a student-to-faculty ratio of 11 to 1.

-Roughly 47% of students at Great Falls College Montana State University take out loans to pay for college.
-The average amount of student loans is $4,441 a year.
-The school reports a student loan default rate of 4.3% which is much lower than the average rate of 10.8%!
+47% of Great Falls College Montana State University students take out loans to afford college costs.
+The typical student loan amount is $4,441 a year.
+The student loan default rate of 4.3% means most graduates are not struggling to pay off their loans.

 The early-career average earnings of bachelor’s-degree holders from Great Falls College Montana State University is $31,262.